Paula Cook: BTCC

 Towards the end of 1998 British Touring Car Championship season, Cook entered the final four rounds for her father's DC Cook Motorsport Team in a Honda Accord.
 She entered once more with DC Cook in 1999, planning to compete in the entire season, the first woman to do so.
 However, despite a reasonable start to the year, the season for Cook was cut short after round 16, after her team pulled out of the series due to financial difficulties.

-In her 20 BTCC race starts, she scored 3 points and 2 Independents cup race victories.
+In her 20 BTCC race starts, Cook scored three points and two Independents cup race victories.

 Later career

-After the BTCC she raced in the Lotus Elise Championship and the SEAT Cupra Championship.
+After the BTCC, Cook raced in the Lotus Elise Championship and the SEAT Cupra Championship.
 In 2002, she entered a one-off ASCAR race at Rockingham.
 In 2003, she competed in the SEAT Cupra Championship for the first time, before later entering two races for the Morgan Works Race Team in the FIA GT Championship, Most recently she has competed in the British GT Championship in 2004, driving the Chevrolet Corvette C5R of the Embassy Racing team. following an outing in the Porsche Supercup.

 Personal life

-Paula was born into a racing family - her father, Derek, was a racing driver in the 1970s.
+Cook was born into a racing family - her father, Derek, was a racing driver in the 1970s.
 Her brother David also competed in motorsports, and was most notable for winning the 1996 British Formula Renault series.
 In addition to this, her nephew, Jake, entered the 2013 Formula Renault UK series, with Paula employed as his manager.
 She helped run the family-owned DC Cook Direct dealership franchise, taking over the company following the death of her father in a car crash in 2005, and remaining in charge until the company was liquidated in 2009.